ivoysey/agdademo/patter.md

 it's really natural to write the programs you know and love and then demonstrate things about them.

-generally speaking, this is called _extrinsic verification_, in that we stick to simple types for the programs themselves and then once they're complete demonstrate that what we're interested in are true.
+  - generally speaking, this is called _extrinsic verification_, in that we stick to simple types for the programs themselves and then once they're complete demonstrate that what we're interested in are true. i think of this as doing the best version of the thing we all know.

-the other option is _intrinsic verification_, where we use elegant dependent types to make the programs themselves demonstrate the properties that we want of them.
+  - the other option is _intrinsic verification_, where we use elegant dependent types to make the programs themselves demonstrate the properties that we want of them.

-there's a real tension between these two approaches, and it's an interesting software engineering effort to find the right balance for a given program. today i'm going to focus pretty much only on extrinsic verification because it shows how to use the tool with a little less overhead; you can check out some beautiful examples of both styles in Dan's course work.
+there's a real tension between these two approaches, and it's an interesting software engineering effort to find the right balance for a given program.

+today i'm going to focus pretty much only on extrinsic verification because it shows how to use the tool with a little less overhead.

+you can check out some beautiful examples of both styles in Dan's course work. a good first example there is the difference between defining insertion sort on lists and showing that it produces sorted lists versus defining the type of _sorted lists_ and giving roughly the same insertion sort code richer types that preclude any implementation that doesn't have that property.

 actual tutorial